pahihu/t4/README.md

 * Julian Highfield writing his [Transputer Emulator](https://web.archive.org/web/20130515034826/http://spirit.lboro.ac.uk/emulator.html)
 * Mike's [transputer.net](http://www.transputer.net/welcome.asp) for the Transputer Validation Suite (TVS1 and TVS1F), for invaluable documentation
 * Mike Bruestle for the implementation details of bitrevnbits, postnormsn, div, roundsn, fpstnli32 and fpunoround
+* Mike Bruestle and Gavin Crate for the discussion of using the native FPU to emulate the T800 FPU instructions
 * Gavin Crate [Transputer Emulator](https://sites.google.com/site/transputeremulator/Home) for the email conversation about the Portakit

 Goals